Learn how to create a 6-week on/1-week off homeschool schedule that can work for your family!

 Having a homeschool schedule is important!
 Let me start by saying that having this schedule is new for me and that I’m in no way a “professional” at it yet, this blog post is intended to simply give you a scheduling idea and not to deter you from trying any others.

 When I finally sat down in the middle of the summer, shortly after ending our school year, I knew I needed to make some changes to our upcoming one.
-First, I needed to address our learning space, we needed an official homeschool room, for more on that you can check out my homeschool room tour here.
+First, I needed to address our learning space, we needed an official homeschool room.

 The next thing I needed to evaluate was our homeschool schedule, or should I say the lack of one.
 Last year we were in a free for all mode and although we made it, we barely did so.
 Last year I was teaching two children, this year three, all while our twin toddlers cause chaos.
 With a fourth and second grader, and now a kindergartener I sat out to set up a plan for our homeschool schedule.

 The first step to planning out my new homeschool schedule was picking up a new planner.
 As a lover of pretty paper and an avid paper crafter, I knew I wanted something fun and colorful so I chose the teacher edition of The Happy Planner from Me and My Big Ideas.
 Of course, these planners are designed more for a typical classroom teacher but with very little effort I was able to add some custom pages to create my very own homeschool schedule planner.

 Grab Some Coffee